Cover Letter Templates and Samples

 What Is a Cover Letter?

-Check out our library of forms below to find more Cover Letter templates.
+Check out our library of documents below to find more Cover Letter templates.
 Each Cover Letter template can be customized - do not randomly send out multiple copies of the same document.

 - Job Application Cover Letter.
-You can complete this short statement and send it along with the resume and job application.
-Its purpose is to confirm your interest in the job and verify the educational and professional experience that will help you succeed as an employee;
+You can complete this short statement and send it along with the Resume and Job Application.
+Its purpose is to confirm your interest in the job and verify the educational and professional experience that will help you succeed as an employee.
+Browse job-specific Cover Letter samples to use for reference when drafting your own application.

 How to Write a Cover Letter?